szbrooks2017/holbertonschool-low_level_programming/README.md

-A description of c basics
+A description of c basics will fill in lter